MichaelZhou1998/resume/index.md

 ## About me
-I am a diligent, eager and self-motivated first-year student currently aiming to pursue a dual degree in Software Engineering from the University of Western Ontario.
+I am a diligent, eager and self-motivated first-year student studying Software Engineering at the University of Western Ontario.

 Here's a prototype video I made for my engineering design project.